How To Get a Job in Japan (Plus Latest POEA Jobs)

 9. Caregivers

 Job Overview: Caregivers are tasked with assisting with bathing, feeding, and other personal support work.
 Due to an aging population, Japan has a large demand for caregivers who can take care of their elderly.
-With such high demand, there are even some companies that are willing to sponsor a caregiver’s Japanese language education.
+With such high demand, some companies are willing to sponsor a caregiver’s Japanese language education.

 Related: How To Become a Caregiver in Canada: A Definitive Guide for Filipinos